Les Dawson: Early life

 Les Dawson was born in Collyhurst, Manchester, on 2 February 1931, the only child of bricklayer Leslie Dawson (2 August 1905 – 10 April 1970) and Julia Nolan (14 January 1908 – 29 September 1957), who was of Irish descent.
 His first job was in the parcels department of the Manchester Co-op.
-He worked briefly as a journalist on the Bury Times.
+He worked briefly as a journalist on the Bury Times. and then as an apprentice electrician, before being called up for National Service, first at Catterick Garrison, Yorkshire in 1949, furthered in Germany with the 2nd Dragoon Guards (Queen's Bays).

-Career

-Early in life, Dawson wrote poetry and kept it secret.
-It was not expected that someone of his working class background would have literary ambitions.
-In a BBC Television documentary, he spoke of his love for canonical figures in English literature, in particular the 19th-century essayist Charles Lamb, whose florid style influenced Dawson's.
-As a young man he appeared with The Nelson Players in Nelson, Lancashire as Mr Justice Wainwright and Carter, chief clerk to Sir Wilfrid Robarts QC in Agatha Christie's play Witness for the Prosecution in December 1956.
+Early career

-Dawson wrote in his autobiography that he had a job as a pianist in a Parisian brothel.
-Making a living as a pianist evolved into comedy when he got laughs from deliberately bad piano-playing by playing "all the wrong notes in exactly the right order" and complaining to the audience.
-He first rose to public prominence on the talent show Opportunity Knocks in 1967 and worked as a comic on British television for the rest of his life.
+Dawson moved to Paris to find inspiration as a writer, to earn money to live, he found work as a pianist in a brothel.
+Making a living as a pianist evolved into comedy, when he got laughs from deliberately bad piano-playing by playing "all the wrong notes in exactly the right order" At the age of 36, he became disillusioned with show business and was considering an alternative career, until he appeared on Hughie Green's talent show Opportunity Knocks in 1967.